-Ans: A specially designed channel through which cables and wires are run.
-A cable tray provides mechanicalsupport, and protection which is tailored to specific needs.
+Ans: A specially designed channel for cables and wires to run.
+A cable tray provides mechanical support and protection which is tailored to specific needs.
 Such protection may include jackets and/or shields which safeguard against flames, highelectrical noise, vibrations, crushing, and so on.
 Also called wireway.

 Allied Wire and Cable's tray cable have an abundance of superior features that make them excellent for the aforementioned applications.
 Our Type TC Tray Cable conforms to specified articles of the National Electrical Code, UL guidelines, and flame tests.
 The cable is sunlight, heat and moisture resistant.

 Ans: A Flat Roof Solar Panel Mounting Structure is the easiest way to go solar on your building.
 It offers flexibility for orientation and tilting the solar panels for ideal solar collection.
 An exhaust heat insulator works much like an exhaust wrap.
 Both retain thermal energy inside your exhaust system.
 The construction and installation of an exhaust heat shield is far different compared to an exhaust heat wrap.